• Skip to main content

 This yielded the following matrix:

 Using the heuristics stated above, three additional sets were created.
-A quick fitness test and talking through the stories determined that these candidate sets were viable.
+A quick fitness test and a discussion of the stories determined that these candidate sets were viable.

 The other matrices look like this: